Zero-1729/soundplay/docs/CONTRIBUTING.md

 - Short lines; Soft limit 80, hard limit 120.
 - No trailing whitespaces.
 - `\n` for line-break.
-- Single `\n` at the end of the file; for Atom users this done automatically.
+- Single `\n` at the end of the file; for Atom users this is done automatically.

 There are two ways a user/dev can contribute to the project, through `PR`s and creating issues.

 ### Reporting Issues

-This allows users and devs to discuss possible feature enhancements, report bugs & plan other changes to the App.
+This allows users and devs to discuss possible feature enhancements, report bugs and plan other changes to the App.
 It should also be used to report spelling mistakes or any other improvements (grammar or otherwise) to the docs (including the `README.md`).

 #### Feature Enhancements